-Non-compliance of emission limits of NO_x and SO_2 , from CHP1; NO_x and SO_2 from CHP2; NO_x and SO_2 from CHP3; and NO_x , SO_2 , NH_3 , and HCl from the ASP were recorded during the reporting period.
+Non-compliance of emission limits of Dust and Total Odour from CAPCS; NO_x and SO_2 from CHP1; NO_x from CHP2; NO_x and HCl from CHP3; and NO_x , SO_2 , and NH_3 from the ASP were recorded during the reporting period.

-The Contractor has reviewed the organic waste treatment processes (i.e., waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
-The Contractor has investigated the de-sulphurisation system, CHPs, and the ASP; the potential causes for the exceedances were identified.
+The Contractor has reviewed the organic waste treatment processes (i.e. waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
+The Contractor has investigated the de-sulphurisation system, the CAPCS, CHPs, and the ASP; the potential causes for the exceedance were identified.